 Why Hardwire a Camera?

 There are a number of reasons to hardwire a camera and help make sure that it’s designed to really protect the home the way it’s supposed to.
 While not all homeowners want to delve into hardwiring something that isn’t specifically designed that way, many homeowners will see the value in hardwiring a camera — even if they have to make some modifications to it.
-Why hardwire a Nest camera?
+Why hardwire a Nest security camera?
 Here are some reasons a homeowner might want to consider it:

 - peace of mind